fanoframework/fanoframework.github.io/working-with-session/index.md

 - `TIpKeyGuidSessionIdGeneratorFactory` is built-in factory class which will create session id which use SHA1 hash of concatenated string of IP address + time +  secret key + GUID as session id.
 - `TKeyRandSessionIdGeneratorFactory` is built-in factory class which will create session id generator which use SHA1 hash of a secret key + IP address + time + random bytes from `/dev/urandom`.

-Except `TGuidSessionIdGeneratorFactory` which its constructor does not require parameter, other built-in factory classes expect secret key to be provided when created factory class.
+Except `TGuidSessionIdGeneratorFactory` which its constructor does not require parameter, other built-in factory classes expect secret key to be provided when creating factory class.

 ```
 sessionMgrFactory := TJsonFileSessionManagerFactory.create(